turnerworks/automation-empire/README.md

 ### The Context

 **Laurence, 36**
-- Studied business at university specifically to bring home the skills his father needed
+- Studied business at university to bring home the skills his father needed
-- His dad was a businessman with an Eastern background—entrepreneurship was in the DNA
+- His dad was a businessman with an EastEnd background—entrepreneurship was in the DNA
 - They bonded over stories, ideas, and visions of what they'd build together (2008–2016)
 - Life happened.
 Turmoil, setbacks, ups and downs
 - The dream never launched